Ohio College of Podiatric Medicine is Now the Kent State University College of Podiatric MedicinePosted Jul. 9, 2012

-The Ohio College of Podiatric Medicine, established in 1916, is one of the largest and most respected podiatric medical education institutions in the country and the only accredited podiatry school in Ohio.
+The Ohio College of Podiatric Medicine (OCPM) has officially become the Kent State University College of Podiatric Medicine, effective July 1.
+The college was established in 1916 and is one of the largest and most respected podiatric medical education institutions in the country and the only accredited podiatry school in Ohio.

-For more information about Kent State University’s College of Podiatric Medicine in Independence, Ohio, visit the transition site at www.kent.edu/ocpm.
+For more information about Kent State University’s College of Podiatric Medicine, visit www.kent.edu/cpm.

 # # #